-Sources: Fall 2013 and Spring 2014 Tuition and Mandatory Fee Table, (Table 21) - UI Office of Student Financial Aid
+Sources: UI Registrar's Mandatory Fee Table - UI Office of Student Financial Aid

 * Costs vary for international students.
 Living expenses reflect the estimated annual student costs of housing, transportation, food, and other personal expenses based on federal financial aid guidelines (family expenses not included), according to the UI Office of Student Financial Aid.

-** Students awarded a graduate assistantship: pay Iowa resident tuition; receive a reduction in university fees of $286; receive a contribution toward health insurance of up to 90% of the monthly premium.
-Cost listed is for single coverage.
+** Students awarded a graduate assistantship: pay Iowa resident tuition; receive a reduction in university fees of $324; receive a contribution toward health insurance of up to 90% of the monthly premium.

-† Leadership, Ethics & Professionalism (LEAP) fee is billed in the fall semester only.
+† The Business Acumen & Career Development (BACD) fee is billed in the fall semester only.
+This is a yearly course fee.
 For all other fees, half of the above amount is billed in each semester (fall and spring).

 |City||Cost of Living Index|